internettrashh/doubtpulse/README.md

 2.cd doubtpulse

 For Frontend :

 1.cd frontend

 2.npm install

 3.npm start

-(pls run backend on virtual environment ) here for reference:
+(pls run backend on virtual environment reference :https://code.visualstudio.com/docs/python/environments )

+here for reference:

 For Backend :

 1.cd backend

 2.pip3 install requirement.txt

-3.Also make an image folder if not there in backend 4.python app.py (plzz put your own open ai api key in app.py file )
+3.Also make an image folder if not there in backend

+4.python app.py (plzz put your own open ai api key in app.py file )